ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 specific Message.
 See {{appendix-specify-query-params}} for an overview.

-\[NOTE: some of these parameters are not compatible with transport parameters; attempting to Send with such an incompatibility yields a SendError.]
+Send Parameters may be inconsistent with the properties of the Protocol Stacks underlying the Connection on which a given Message is sent.
+For example, infinite Lifetime is not possible on a Message over a Connection not providing reliability.
+Sending a Message with Send Properties inconsistent with the Transport Preferences on the connection yields an error.

 ### Message Properties